Top 30 Best Indian Bloggers in 2026

 - Projects: DIGITAL INSPIRATION, Google Add-ons, CTRLQ

 What Makes Him Unique: Amit is literally India’s first professional blogger.
-He left a corporate career at Goldman Sachs to blog full-time in 2004.
-His Google Workspace add-ons have been installed by millions of users worldwide.
+He left a corporate career at Goldman Sachs to blog full-time in 2004, and Digital Inspiration turned 20 in 2024.
+He is a Google Developer Expert and Google Cloud Champion Innovator, and his Google Workspace add-ons like Mail Merge and Document Studio have crossed 46 million combined installs.
 He proved the model before anyone else in the country.

 One of India’s best and biggest tech bloggers, Amit is the first professional Indian blogger.
 He mostly works on developing web applications and Google add-ons.